BeaueRogers/openweathermap/README.md

 Enter into terminal:

-bower install bootstrap jquery firebase handlebars
+bower install bootstrap jquery firebase handlebars requirejs require-handlebars-plugin

 then you need to enter into terminal: